All Episodes

 Kills you.

-Oh, yeah, there's some bill being proposed to be able to do that.
+Oh, yeah, there's some bill being proposed.

 What do you want to do with dead horses?

-Uh you want to build mausoleums for them?
+You want to build mausoleums for them?

-And uh and a steer is a steer.
+And a steer is a steer.

-And girls love horses.
+And the girls love horses.

-They're cute, they don't they don't eat you.
+They don't eat you.

-Uh any of that sort of stuff.
+Any of that sort of stuff.

-I got I've got a companion story here.
+I've got a companion story here.

-That is from s it's from Staffordsville, Kentucky, since you brought up horses.
+And it's from Staffordsville, Kentucky, since you brought up horses.

-There were no takers for three hundred dollars, two hundred dollars, even one hundred dollars, with a high bid of just seventy-five dollars, the auctioneer gave the seller the choice of taking the animal off the auction block.
+With a high bid of just $75, the auctioneer gave the seller the choice of taking the animal off the auction block.

-But the seller said, No, I can't feed a horse.
+But the seller said, no, I can't feed a horse.

 I can't even feed myself.